 Steam models tend to disperse fewer minerals into the air, said Pennington, though they still need to be cleaned.
 The best part: This one will remind you to clean it, so you’ll never forget.
 And, it has a handy built-in humidity monitor, too.

 Humidifier for the Whole Home

 This larger in-room model holds a whopping four gallons of water, and it can humidify rooms up to 1,000 square feet.

 This one creates both warm mist (for fast humidifying) and cool mist (to humidify an air-conditioned room in the summer).
 The bells-and-whistles are great, too, including a built-in humidity sensor, remote control, and aromatherapy box.

-The built-in humidi-stat monitors and maintains the desired humidity level in a room, making this one hands-off model.
+The built-in humidistat monitors and maintains the desired humidity level in a room, making this one a great hands-off option.